A Clinician’s Handbook for Childhood & Adult Immunizations in Georgia

 • RIV3 – Recombinant influenza vaccine trivalent

-• RIV4 – Recombinant Influenza vaccine trivalent
+• RIV4 – Recombinant Influenza vaccine quadrivalent

 • ccIIV4 – cell culture based